Marriage License Application Requirements

-Self-service kiosks, located in the Customer Service area at the Clerk's business offices (Historic Courthouse, 2000 Main Street, Sarasota, FL, and the Robert L. Anderson Administration Center, 4000 S. Tamiami Trail, Venice, FL), provide a quick and efficient e-marriage license application option.
+Self-service kiosks, located in the Customer Service area at the Clerk of the Circuit Court and County Comptroller's business offices, provide a quick and efficient e-Marriage license application option.
 E-Marriage kiosks are designed to improve the process by eliminating the need to stand in line at the courthouse.
-The self-service e-marriage license application process is not available through this website, as applicants are required to appear in person.
-Forms are not available for printing from this website, as the entire application process is electronic and available onsite at the Clerk's offices.
+The self-service e-Marriage license application process is not available through this website, as applicants are required to appear in person.
+Forms are not available for printing from this website, as the entire application process is electronic and available onsite at the Clerk and Comptroller's offices.

 Marriage License Information

 If the pre-marital course is not attended by both applicants, the license will not be valid until three days after issuance.
 Exceptions to the waiting period are non-Florida residents applying for a license, and persons asserting hardships which are determined by the County Court Judge.
 For state residents, a County Court Judge may waive the delayed effective date for good cause.
-Further, a license cannot be issued unless the parties file a statement with the Clerk of the Circuit Court that they have read the handbook and filed an affidavit as to the parties' social security numbers.
+Further, a license cannot be issued unless the parties file a statement with the Clerk and Comptroller that they have read the handbook and filed an affidavit as to the parties' social security numbers.
 Requirements:

 - Both applicants must be at least 18 years of age to apply without parental consent

 - If either applicant is under the age of 18 years but at least 16 years of age, a birth certificate and proof of identification is required, along with notarized written consent of the parents or guardian.
 Consent forms are

 - Applicants under 16 years of age must obtain a determination from a County Court Judge